 - The sticky rubber on the sole and around the toes makes the Guide Tennie as close to a climbing slipper as an approach shoe can be.

 - Lightweight considering how durable they are on the trail.

-- The newest version of the shoe has flat laces that hold extremely well.
+- The shoe's flat laces hold extremely well.

 What We Don’t